TeamGhostBuster/ChromeExtension/README.md

 ## Customize
 If you wish to alter (extend, refine, etc.) the extension, load the it as an unpacked extension, then pack it to create an `app.crx` file and the `app.pem` keyfile.

 Upon creation of a new key, you need to update the client ID in the [Chrome Developer Console](https://console.developers.google.com).
-You then need to update the client ID in the `manifest.json` file.
+You then need to update the client ID in the `manifest.json` file as well as add a field for the key in the `manifest.json`.
+In order to find your key, follow Google's instructions [here](https://developer.chrome.com/apps/app_identity#copy_key) or you can find the key using a [crx reader](https://robwu.nl/crxviewer/).